Communication

 Why it works: “let me check” is always available and is not a refusal.
 It buys you an hour or a day to evaluate, which is often enough to kill a request that shouldn’t have existed.

-What happens next: 30% of the time, the person forgets they asked.
-40% of the time, you come back with a thoughtful response.
-30% of the time, it becomes a real tradeoff conversation.
-All three are better outcomes than an impulsive yes.
+What happens next: 30% of the time the person forgets they asked.
+40% of the time you come back with a thoughtful response.
+30% of the time it becomes a real tradeoff conversation.
+All three beat an impulsive yes.

 ”I don’t think I’m the right person for this — have you thought about asking Dan?”